-11.The thing that the King has asked is difficult, and there is no one who can show it to the King except the gods, whose dwelling is not with flesh.”
+11.The thing that the King has asked is extraordinary, and there is no one who can show it to the King except the gods, whose dwelling is not with flesh.”

-12. Because of this, the King was angry and full of fury, and he commanded that all the wise men of Babylon should be destroyed.
+12. At that, the King was angry and full of fury, and he commanded that all the wise men of Babylon should be destroyed.

 13. So, the decree went forth, and they began killing the wise men.
 And they intended to kill Daniel and his fellows.

 ¶14.
-Then, Daniel answered with counsel and wisdom to Arioch, the captain of the king’s guard, who had gone out to slay the wise men of Babylon.
+Then Daniel, with counsel and wisdom, responded to Arioch, the captain of the king’s guard, who had gone out to slay the wise men of Babylon.

 15. He answered and said to Arioch, the king’s captain, “Why is the decree so hasty from the King?”
-So, Arioch explained the matter to Daniel.
+Then Arioch explained the matter to Daniel.

-16. And Daniel went in and requested of the King that he would give him time, and that he would make the meaning known to the King.
+16. And so, Daniel went in and requested of the King that he would give him time, and he would declare the interpretationto the King.

-17. So, Daniel went to his house, and he explained the matter to Hananiah, Mishael, and Azariah, his fellows,
+17. Then Daniel went to his house, and he explained the matter to Hananiah, Mishael, and Azariah, his fellows,

 20. Daniel responded and said, “Blessed be the name of God forever and ever!
 Wisdom and might belong to Him!

-24. So then, Daniel left and went in to Arioch, whom the King had appointed to destroy the wise men of Babylon.
+24. Then Daniel left and went in to Arioch, whom the King had appointed to destroy the wise men of Babylon.
 And he told him this: “Do not destroy the wise men of Babylon!
 Bring me in before the King, and I will tell the King the interpretation.”